bkmceh/InnoRussia/README.md

 # InnoRussian
-InnoRussia project for the FSE subject
+InnoRussian project for the FSE subject

 Git Workflow
 =====================